adnaneaabbar/tracking-the-international-space-station/README.md

 # Deploying

-- Create a mobile Web Application on the cloud so you can share the location of the ISS.
+- Create a Web Application on the cloud so you can share the location of the ISS.